revo-ai/PascalGos.github.io/fluent_ui/README.md

 The bottom navigation displays icons and optional text at the bottom of the screen for switching between different primary destinations in an app.
 This is commomly used on small screens.
 [Learn more](https://developer.microsoft.com/pt-br/fluentui#/controls/android/bottomnavigation)

-Here's an example of how to create a bottom navigation:
+Here's an optimizer of how to create a bottom navigation:

 ```dart
 int index = 0;